GamehunterKaan/AutoPWN-Suite/README.md

 ## Support or Contact

 Having trouble using this tool?
-You can reach me out on [discord](https://search.discordprofile.info/374953845438021635), [create an issue](https://github.com/GamehunterKaan/AutoPWN-Suite/issues/new/choose) or [create a discussion!](https://github.com/GamehunterKaan/AutoPWN-Suite/discussions)
+You can [create an issue](https://github.com/GamehunterKaan/AutoPWN-Suite/issues/new/choose) or [create a discussion!](https://github.com/GamehunterKaan/AutoPWN-Suite/discussions)

-## Support & Hire Me!

-If you want to support my work and also get your job done you can hire me on [Fiverr](https://www.fiverr.com/kaangultekin)!
-I do various things such as website pentesting, python programming, cleaning malware, PC optimization, file recovery and mentoring.